 Common Things That Aren’t Included

 There are some things that aren’t included in general liability insurance.
 Most General Liability Insurance policies do not cover moisture-related issues.
-Work that is under the temporary control of a contractor or work completed by a subcontractor could be an issue as well.
+They also often don’t cover work that is under the temporary control of a contractor or completed by a subcontractor.

-That’s yet another reason to go with a full-service solar installer like Go Solar Group: Having one company handle all portions of the installation means they will hold themselves to a higher degree of accountability.
+One way to avoid this possible hassle is to go with a full-service solar installer like Go Solar Group.
+Having one company handle all portions of the installation means they will hold themselves to a higher degree of accountability.

 You will want to make sure you know what type of insurance your Reno solar installation company has.
-If they contract out its work, that could make life even more complicated.
-You will want to know what insurance their contractors and subcontractors have.
+If they contract out work, that could make possible issues more complicated.
+If you do decide to use a solar company that contracts its work, make sure you know what insurance their contractors and subcontractors have.

-Using a full-service company will ensure that you are dealing with one insurance policy.
-This will allow you to sleep soundly at night knowing that you have nothing to fear, and that all of what’s considered in an installation will be under the jurisdiction and responsibility of a single entity.
+The best way to avoid this stress is by using a full-service company.
+This will allow you to sleep soundly at night because the entire installation will be under the jurisdiction and responsibility of a single entity.
 Go Solar Group has an insurance policy that covers up to one million dollars.